-In our portfolio optimisation system, our portfolio managers can call up various sustainability scores simultaneously at any time and adjust them if necessary.
+In our portfolio optimisation system, our portfolio managers can simultaneously access and adjust various

+ESG data at any time, such as weighted carbon intensity, energy consumption, water emissions, hazardous waste, fossil fuel extraction turnover.
 In this way, we monitor and control the fulfilment of environmental and social characteristics.
 The regular production of internal analyses also enables the fulfilment of the environmental and social characteristics of the investment fund to be tracked over time.
-Technical control mechanisms are a fixed component of our investment process (e.g. in the trading systems) to monitor and ensure investment restrictions defined in the investment strategy so as to meet the investment fund's environmental and social characteristics (e.g. the application of exclusion criteria or minimum requirements for sustainability scores).
+Technical control mechanisms are a fixed component of our investment process (e.g. in the trading systems) to monitor and ensure investment restrictions defined in the investment strategy so as to meet the investment fund's environmental and social characteristics (e.g. the application of exclusion criteria).

 We obtain data used to analyse companies and/or assets with regard to sustainability indicators from external service providers.
-We take our data from various service providers (e.g. MSCI ESG Research LLC, S&P Trucost, ISS ESG) in order to benefit from the highest possible data quality.
+We take our data from various service providers (e.g. MSCI ESG Research LLC, ISS ESG) in order to benefit from the highest possible data quality.
 In addition to diversification, we ensure high data quality through automated, random checking mechanisms.
 Raw data flows into a software for sustainable portfolio management, which processes the corresponding data automatically.
 Only a very small proportion of these data is estimated due to a lack of reporting at company level.
-In doing so, we draw on average values for industries or are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+In doing so, we draw on average values for industries or sectors.